brunorr/brunorr.github.io/_posts/2019-02-28-badusb-digispark.md

 By default, every time a Digispark is powered (just connected to a USB), it'll wait 5(ish) seconds looking for communication attempts, like a new script upload request, and only after that it will run the script that he has in his memory.

 So...
-With the Digispark disconnected, click in the "Upload" button (or CTRL+U), wait for the following message appear:
+With the Digispark disconnected, click in the "Upload" button (or CTRL+U), and wait for the following message appear:

 img(connect digi)